nomicflux/servant-opaleye-blog/README.md

 You've gotten a Servant server up and running - great!
 Now, let's add a database.

-The goal for this lesson is to have some basic familarity with setting up Opaleye.
+The goal for this lesson is basic familarity with setting up Opaleye.
 It is complicated; however, I hope that I can show that it doesn't need to be painful, and that the complexity is there for good reason.
-We'll set up Opaleye for the *User* datatype first, which will be straightforward.
-Then, we'll set it up for the *BlogPost* datatype, where we'll see why some of the boilerplate exists.
+We'll set up Opaleye for the `User` datatype first, which will be straightforward.
+Then, we'll set it up for the `BlogPost` datatype, where we'll see why some of the boilerplate exists.

 If you look at the files, you'll notice all sorts of language extensions being used (`FlexibleInstances`, `MultiParamTypeClasses`, and so on).
 To keep this tutorial from becoming too complicated, I am going to gloss over these.
 Add what is in the files, or what the compiler tells you to, and you should be good.
 In general, I won't talk too much about dependencies and imports either, unless people complain that they would be helpful; they are all in the files above, if you need them.

 ## Step 1: Set up database

 In order to use a database, we'll need a database.
-I have included blogtutorial_schema.sql if you wish to import the schema into Postgres.
+I have included *blogtutorial_schema.sql* if you wish to import the schema into Postgres.
 If you would prefer to create the tables manually, here is a rough-and-ready version of what I use:
 ```pgsql
 CREATE TABLE users (
     email VARCHAR UNIQUE NOT NULL,